naafey-aamer/xray_classifier/README.md

 The Pneumonia_Classifier.ipynb is done using ResNet50.
 I do not have the computational resources to use the model's full capabilities, Achieved an accuracy of 75.5%

 The Pneumonia_Classifier_EfficientNet.ipynb is done using EfficientNetB0.
 Since the model is smaller and more efficient, it is easier to utilize its potential.
-Achieved an accuracy of **87.5%**
+Achieved an accuracy of **87.8%** with an implementation of class weights, learning rate scheduler, and early stopping to avoid overfitting.

 Optimizations are still in progress...